pongki00/Internship-Checklist/README.md

 # Internship-Checklist
-There is a checklist up there, which you can download as a reference.
-Hey there, this checklist is just a guide for you to check what you have done.
+There is a checklist up there, which you can download as a reference. \n Hey there, this checklist is just a guide for you to check what you have done.
 If there is any mistake or anything that I have missed out, please PM me.

 ## Before you get an intern